llm-bible/llm-bible.github.io/_publications/furniturewala2024thinking.markdown

 bibkey: furniturewala2024thinking
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2405.10431"}
-tags: ['Training Techniques', 'Tools', 'Reinforcement Learning', 'Language Modeling', 'Ethics and Bias', 'Prompting', 'Applications']
+tags: ['Tools', 'Ethics and Bias', 'Applications', 'Language Modeling', 'Reinforcement Learning', 'Training Techniques', 'Prompting']
 ---
 Existing debiasing techniques are typically training-based or require access to the model's internals and output distributions, so they are inaccessible to